huckerdom/ultimate-sport/posts/what-the-huck.rst

 TL;DR: Honesty, Intensity and Joy!
 The reasons why I play Ultimate

 What the Huck.
 Ultimate Frisbee® 101, for anyone who has ever thrown a Frisbee® or a Flying Disc.
-I gave a talk today at barcamp titled what the huck, which was intended to be an introduction to Ultimate, one that would hopefully get more people to play the sport.
+I gave a talk today at Barcamp titled *"What The Huck"*, which was intended to be an introduction to Ultimate, one that would hopefully get more people to play the sport.
 But, unfortunately, I guess I chose the wrong title for the topic, and not too many people turned up for the talk.
 So, I decided to post the